To request an appointment

 Early mornings, evenings and weekends

-We hold some early morning surgeries at the practice from 7:30am each week – please enquire with our reception team.
+There are some early morning appointments at the practice from 7:30am each week.
+If you need an early morning appointment, please speak with our reception team.

-Evening and weekend routine appointments to see a GP, practice nurse or healthcare assistant are available as part of the Manchester Extended Access Service – www.manchesterpcp.co.uk.
+Routine evening and weekend appointments are available to see a GP, practice nurse or healthcare assistant.
+These are available as part of the Manchester Extended Access Service.
+For more information please visit www.manchesterpcp.co.uk.

 Home visits

-If you are too unwell to get to the surgery you can request a GP to visit you at home.
-Please let us know as early as possible using the askmyGP service or by speaking to a member of our Reception Team before 11:00am.
+If you are too unwell to get to the surgery, you can request a GP to visit you at home.
+Please let us know as early as possible.
+You can request a visit using the askmyGP service or by speaking to a member of our Reception Team before 11:00am.

 We aim to contact you by phone to assess your condition, or visit you before 2.00pm the same day.

-Home visits take up more of a doctor’s time, so if you are mobile please offer to come into the surgery to be seen.
+Home visits take up more of a doctor’s time, so if you are able, please come into the surgery to be seen.